 During my pregnancy, I loved doing yoga.
 I kept going to my normal yoga classes, but, luckily, I had a relatively easy pregnancy.
 Prenatal yoga is an excellent option available to pregnant women.
 I am very excited that Suzanne Brubaker, an amazing mother and yoga teacher, has agreed to share her experience with prenatal yoga.

 Did you try, or regularly practice, yoga during pregnancy?
 Share your thoughts in the comments!

-The Magic of Prenatal Yoga
+The Magic and Benefits of Prenatal Yoga

 By Suzanne Brubaker